 Declaring a Major

 Students interested in majoring in the Department of Art and Archaeology must choose one of three programs.
 Each program has its own specific course requirements for admission.
-Students must also submit the Department of Art and Archaeology Declaration of Major Form to Undergraduate Coordinator Sena Hill in the spring of the sophomore year.
+Students must also submit the Department of Art and Archaeology Declaration of Major Form to Undergraduate Coordinator Sam Evans in the spring of the sophomore year.

 Program One – History of Art (a traditional concentration in art history that demands broad exposure to the visual arts produced in different time periods and cultures).
 Prerequisites: two courses in the Department of Art and Archaeology.